Time-Dependent Low-Energy Simulation Accelerates Adiabatic State Preparation: Introduction

 Unlike the time-independent case, the exact evolution operator with time-ordered exponential no longer commutes with the low-energy subspace projector.
-We cannot adopt the analysis framework in the time-independent case splitting the error into projected error and effective low-energy norm.
-To address this issue, we introduce adiabatic perturbation theory as a key subroutine to compute the error terms in the analysis framework.
-Our results provide a valuable tool for simulating non-equilibrium quantum many-body dynamics and adiabatic state preparation by product formula, which paves the way to practical time-dependent Hamiltonian simulations.
+We cannot adopt the analysis framework in the time-independent case, splitting the error into projected error and effective low-energy norm.
+To address this issue, we define the relevant low-energy sector by a fixed number of instantaneous eigenstates and use adiabatic perturbation theory as a key subroutine to compute the error terms in the analysis framework.
+The resulting bounds apply naturally to adiabatic state preparation and give a low-energy product-formula guarantee for a broad class of smooth time-dependent spin Hamiltonians.